delftswa/delftswa.github.io/chapter/D5-draft.md

 The ability of Play to support both Java and Scala should form the unique selling point that keeps this framework ahead of the competition.

 #####Users
 The list of well-known users of Play is not very large.
-The framework could definetly benefit from the exposure that can come when well-known companies embrace a technology.
+The framework could definitely benefit from the exposure that can come when well-known companies embrace a technology.
-As long as there are a handfull of large users, Play could enjoy enough exposure to be able to sustain itself.
+As long as there are a handful of large users, Play could enjoy enough exposure to be able to sustain itself.
 To keep the users with the framework as it develops, it is important for the users to be able to install newer versions of the framework without too much trouble.
 We have noted that Play has extensive documentation on migrating to newer versions in the form of [Migration Guides](https://www.playframework.com/documentation/2.3.x/Migration23).
 This way Play can be more easily upgraded to newer versions.